Nighttimesloth/mynameisgeorge/Preperation.md

 # Automated, GUI way

 Download python if you don't have it already from [here](https://www.python.org/downloads/)

+Warning: Only Python 3.10 and up are compatible with PySilon!
 ![image](https://github.com/mategol/PySilon-malware/assets/85312115/62aa88ad-190f-4099-8893-f4c83aabe915)
 Make sure to check the checkbox saying add Python to PATH